-The Company leases office space, manufacturing plants, warehouses, distribution centers and vehicles and equipment, for all of its affiliates as well as retail and/or outlet locations related to the TravisMathew and Jack Wolfskin businesses and the Callaway apparel business in Japan.
-Certain real estate leases include one or more options to renew, with renewal terms that can extend the lease term for up to eight years.
-The exercise of lease renewal options are at the Company's sole discretion.
-Certain leases also include options to purchase the leased property.
+The Company leases office space, manufacturing plants, warehouses, distribution centers and vehicles and equipment, as well as retail and/or outlet locations related to the TravisMathew and Jack Wolfskin businesses and the apparel business in Japan.
+Certain real estate leases include one or more options to extend the lease term or options to purchase the leased property at the Company's sole discretion.
 When deemed reasonably certain of exercise, the renewal and purchase options are included in the determination of the lease term and lease payment obligation, respectively.
 The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.

-Right of use ("ROU") assets represent the right to use an underlying asset during the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
+Right-of-use ("ROU") assets represent the right to use an underlying asset during the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date of the lease based on the present value of the minimum lease payments over the lease term.
-When readily determinable, the Company uses the rate implicit in the lease agreement in determining the present value of lease payments.
+When readily determinable, the Company uses the rate implicit in the lease agreement in determining the present value of the minimum lease payments.
 If the implicit rate is not provided, the Company uses its incremental borrowing rate based on information available at the lease commencement date, including the lease term.
 At the commencement of a lease, the ROU asset for operating leases is measured by taking the sum of the present value of the lease liability, initial direct costs (if any) and prepaid lease payments (if any), and deducting lease incentives (if any).
 After the lease commencement date and over the lease term, lease expense is recognized as a single lease cost on a straight-line basis.
 Lease agreements related to properties are generally comprised of lease components and non-lease components.
 Non-lease components, such as common area maintenance charges, are expensed as incurred and recognized separately from the straight-line lease expense.
 Variable lease payments that do not depend on an index or rate, such as rental payments based on a percentage of retail sales over contractual levels, are expensed separately as incurred, and are not included in the measurement of the ROU asset and lease liability.
 Variable lease payments that depend on an index or rate, such as payments that are adjusted periodically for inflation, are included in the measurement of the ROU asset and lease liability and are recognized on a straight-line basis over the lease term.